 My point?
 If your business is facing heat in the market in terms of traffic, leads, revenues, and increased bounce rates, then no matter what, a full-throttle redesign should be on your radar.

-That said, a website refresh would be good enough if you plan to give your site a fresh look and not redesign.
+That said, a website refresh would be good enough if you plan to give your site a fresh look.
 For the unversed, a website refresh differs from a website redesign.

 How is it different?
 Read along to find the difference.